Are essential oils safe to ingest? There is an awful lot of controversy throughout the internet on whether or not it is safe ingesting essential oils.

 Risks to consuming essential oils

 There have been many reports of people dying and becoming extremely sick after drinking an ounce of essential oil.
 Please… don’t drink a bottle of oil.
-5ml 10ml 15ml 30ml… they are meant to be dripped out of, not consumed as a whole.
+5ml, 10ml, 15ml, or 30ml bottles… they are all meant to have the essential oil drip out of them, not pop off the top and consumed as a whole.
 This means for those of us with small kids… keep the oils out of reach!

 - Roman Chamomile Oil (Arthemis nobilis) can cause gastrointestinal upset, allergic reactions, bronchospasm, and can stimulate the uterus.